 The odd-job man, today walking the yard setting mole traps.
 He unbent his back when Charmante called out, “Hey!”

-No reason to feel that emptiness ghost-ridden.
+No reason to feel this emptiness ghost-ridden.

-The climbing rose, and the bees it attracted; and intimate with this, the hoary trumpet vine that drew hummingbirds, were sweet life, and needed here.
+The climbing rose and the bees it attracted, and intimate with this, the hoary trumpet vine that drew hummingbirds, were sweet life, and needed here.

 To suit a fastidiousness of her own, Charmante would never sweep or dust while food was on the stove.
-She liked no dirtying of the air until after the day’s cooking was done.
-She began with wiping down countertops and table, settling Rothesay’s evening plate and coffee cup in a sink of soapy water.
+She liked no dirtying of the air until the day’s cooking was done.
+She began by wiping down countertops and table, settling Rothesay’s evening plate and coffee cup in a sink of soapy water.
 She dropped a slab of bacon on the beans, lidded them, turned the burner a notch above simmer, then moved to the dining room buffet for the linen and silver.

 And here was Mr. Rothesay’s friend.

 He eyed himself through the glass of the curio door.
 He kept at it, his back to her, while she nudged him out of her way, ratcheting loose a drawer, one, two inches…enough to snag the cloth.
-He spoke, and she glanced over her shoulder, catching him quizzing her with a look…but this was reflected in the oval of a small mirror on a shelf.
+He spoke, and she glanced over her shoulder, catching him quizzing her with a look.
+But this was reflected in the oval of a small mirror, on a shelf.

 “You wouldn’t like to help me get that one down from over the fireplace, and carry it upstairs?”

 “When I’ve had my lunch.
 And that means after I’ve got yours on the table.”

 She had learned this, not to let their little enthusiasms run unchecked.